 Unfortunately, an official English translation of the Boogiepop novels by Seven Seas stopped with the sixth novel, Boogiepop At Dawn.
 A reprint of these six novels by Seven Seas was released as two omnibus books in October 2018 and February 2019.
 Seven Seas has not yet announced any plans to continue the translation of the remaining untranslated light novels.

 Thus far, the Boogiepop 2019 anime is a faithful adaptation of the novel and manga series.
-The titles of the episodes are based on the books, with the two-book Boogiepop Imaginator sequel starting with Episode 4 and presumably ending with Episode 9.
+The titles of the episodes are based on the books, with the two-book Boogiepop Imaginator sequel starting with Episode 4 and ending with a bang in Episode 9.

 The official website revealed that the anime will adapt Volume 6, Boogiepop At Dawn, for episodes 10 through 13.
 Volume 5, Boogiepop Overdrive, will also be adapted, but the announcement did not specify which episodes.
 However, it’s possible that each book will be adapted into three to four episodes, so Boogiepop Overdrive may cap off the ending with episodes 14 through 18.

 Note: This article was published before the first season’s finale aired and will be updated with a more detailed comparison in the future.